erifa1/fill_tax/README.md

-#fill_tax.py
+# fill_tax.py

-Python progam to fill taxonomy with missing ranks.
+A Python program to fill taxonomy assessed by sintax presenting one or more missing ranks.
+Missing ranks are filled with the last rank provided with suffix "_Species" for Species rank, _Genus for genus rank and so on...

-usage: ./fill_tax.py -i seed_sintax2.csv -o out_filled_tax.txt
+example usage: ./fill_tax.py -i seed_sintax.csv -o out_filled_tax.txt